-Amati began her racing career in the Formula Abarth series, eventually moving up to Formula Three in 1985-86.
-After limited success in Formula 3000 in 1987, she improved her performance the following year.
-She moved to Japan in 1989 but struggled and returned to Europe in 1990 with better results.
-In 1992, Amati became the fifth and most recent female Formula One driver when she signed with Brabham.
+Amati began her racing career in the Formula Abarth series, eventually moving up to Formula Three in 1985 to 1986.
+After limited success in Formula 3000 in 1987, she improved the following season before moving to Japan in 1989.
+After struggling in Japan, she returned to Europe in 1990 with better results and finally secured an opportunity in F1 for the 1992 season.
+Amati became the fifth and most recent female Formula One driver when she signed with Brabham.

 Early Career

-Amati honed her skills at a motor racing school with her friend Elio de Angelis.
-She started racing professionally in the Formula Abarth series in 1981, winning several races over the next four years.
-In 1985-86, she moved up to Italian Formula Three, achieving some victories.
+Amati developed her skills at a motor racing school with her friend Elio de Angelis.
+She started racing professionally in the Formula Abarth series in 1981, winning several races over the next four seasons and for 1985 and 1986, she moved up to Italian Formula Three, achieving some victories.
 In 1987, she graduated to Formula 3000, where she entered three races but only qualified once at Donington.
 In 1988, driving for Lola, she secured two 10th places at Monza and Jerez.
 In 1989, she competed briefly in Japan’s Super Formula Championship without success.
 Returning to Europe in 1990, she raced in International F3000 with several teams, including Roni Motorsports and Cobra Motorsports, despite a crash with British driver Phil Andrews.

 In 1991, Amati joined GJ Motorsports and competed in the Reynard 91D Cosworth for the entire season.
 She qualified for six rounds, securing a few top-ten finishes, and tested a Formula One car for the first time with Benetton, completing 30 laps.